hnsdomains/docs/dapp-developer-guide/front-end-design-guidelines.md

 ---
 description: >-
-  ENS is a tool to simplify the experience for your users.
-Here are a series of guidelines and tools that will help you make design choices and implement the best ENS user experience.
+  HNS is a tool to simplify the experience for your users.
+Here are a series of guidelines and tools that will help you make design choices and implement the best HNS user experience.
 ---

-# ENS Front-End Design Guidelines
+# HNS Front-End Design Guidelines

-### When to show ENS names
+### When to show HNS names

-In every instance a user might otherwise see an Ethereum address or content hash, you can instead display an ENS name.
+In every instance a user might otherwise see an Ethereum address or content hash, you can instead display an HNS name.
-There are two primary use cases for allowing users to display ENS names in your dapp:
+There are two primary use cases for allowing users to display HNS names in your dapp:

 1. **Replacing Ethereum addresses with ENS names**: When users are exploring the front-end of your dapp, wherever you would display an Ethereum address, you can instead display an ENS name.
 2. **Resolving input fields**: You can allow the user to write an ENS name in an input field that expects an Ethereum address, rather than entering the Ethereum address.